dansand/Python/part1/conditions.md

 print("Fn =", f1)
 ```

-This code inputs an integer n for which it computes and prints the $nth$ Fibonacci number.
+This code inputs an integer n for which it computes and prints the _nth_ Fibonacci number.

 >Here is how the algorithm works in a bit more detail: